• Skip to primary navigation

 Once you’ve made this recipe a few times, you might want to play with all of its potential.
 It’s an incredibly versatile dish that you can customize to your preferences.
 For instance, I prefer Cinnamon Roll Homemade Cashew Butter over peanut butter.
 Then I like to add a handful of pumpkin seeds for extra crunchy plant protein.
 While I like to add slices of banana to the mix, you can add any berry you’d like—or switch it up entirely with other fruit, like this Cinnamon Apples Recipe.
 Some people also like to add cacao nibs or powder into their overnight oats, both of which are delicious if you crave a double chocolate version.
 Try the combos that pique your interest and have fun!

-Creamy overnight oats with chia seeds in glass jars, healthy breakfast recipe from Food Faith Fitness.
+Creamy overnight oats with water and chia seeds in a glass jar, with a gold spoon.

 How do I store leftovers?